hb-ye/HongboYe.github.io/index.md

 ## Work Experience

-Sep 2018 to date, Lecturer, Department of Civil Engineering and Industrial Design, University of Liverpool
+Sep 2018 - , Lecturer, Department of Civil Engineering and Industrial Design, University of Liverpool

 2015-2018, Research Fellow, Institute for Transport Studies, University of Leeds